QuentinRa/blog.quentinra.dev/maths/numerical-analysis/direct/gauss.md

 ## Gauss elimination in R

-This is not a function for GAUSS, but you got the same result as you would using GAUSS.
+This is not a function solving a matrix using GAUSS, but I didn't want to code it (you may add it).

 ```r
 A <- matrix(c(4,2,2,2,10,7,2,7,21), nrow = 3, ncol = 3, byrow = TRUE)